lookingForAJob/digital-cv/README.md

 _iOS Developer based in Los Angeles, CA_

-_Software engineer with 5 years of iOS development and 13 years of ensuring high quality code that has been well designed, reviewed, tested, and deployed.
+_Software engineer with 5 years of iOS development and 13 years of ensuring high quality code that has been well designed, reviewed, tested, localized, and deployed.
 Seeking for a company and team that is fun, empathetic, and provides value to customers._

 [Email](mailto:ryosuke+job@gmail.com) / [LinkedIn](https://www.linkedin.com/in/ryosuke-onaka-395356205/) / [GitHub](https://github.com/lookingForAJob)